- Reference Number: HEY-771/2023

 What happens after the doctor’s consultation?

-If the decision has been made to perform the termination, before you leave the clinic, the nurse will see you again and will complete the pre-admission assessment.
-This will include taking a blood test to determine your blood group and haemoglobin level; this is to check you are not anaemic.
-The nurse will also ensure that you have been given a date to come into hospital and discuss the procedure further.
-You will also be given an antibiotic at this time; this is to protect you against infection.
+If the decision has been made to perform the termination, before you leave the clinic, the CNS will see you again and will complete the pre-admission assessment.
+This may include taking a blood test to determine your blood group and haemoglobin level; this is to check you are not anaemic.
+The nurse will also ensure that you have been given a date for your procedure or if you need to come into hospital as an inpatient, and discuss the procedure further.
+You may be given an antibiotic and advised when to take it; this is to protect you against infection.

 How can I access counselling?

 As well as seeing a nurse and a PAS nurse/doctor as part of the consultation, you will also be offered the opportunity to discuss your needs and concerns with a counsellor.
-Please let the nurse or doctor know if you would like to speak with the department’s counsellor.
+Please let the nurse or doctor know if you would like a referral to the counselling service.

 Sexual health screening

-During your consultation with the PAS nurse/doctor, you will be offered a sexual health screen where a swab is obtained to rule out infection.
+During your consultation with the PAS nurse/doctor, you will be offered a sexual health screen where a self-swab is obtained to rule out infection.
 This is very important because an undiagnosed infection can lead to serious complications.
-Your nurse will provide you with a leaflet about the commonest infection, chlamydia and will provide you with more information about this.

 General Advice and Consent